kromero16/cs311_assignments/README.md

 2. Develop your program in a Linux system

 The assignments are designed to compile and run on a Linux environement, e.g. the empress.csusm.edu server.
 You may set up your own Linux system for the assignments as well.
+Contact the instructor if you need help on using Linux.

 ## Submission
 The completed source code should be submitted to Gradescope.
 See each assignment instruction for more details.